Tosinkuzzy/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl You are not allowed to use global variables
 No more than 5 functions per file
 In the following examples, the main.c files are shown as examples.
 You can use them to test your functions, but you don’t have to push them to your repo (if you do we won’t take them into account).
 We will use our own main.c files at compilation.
-Our main.c files might be different from the one shown in the examples
-The prototypes of all your functions should be included in your header file called lists.h Don’t forget to push your header file
+Our main.c files might be different from the one shown in the examples The prototypes of all your functions should be included in your header file called lists.h Don’t forget to push your header file
 All your header files should be include guarded
-More Info
+[More Info]
 Note: you do not need to understand lists yet.

-Quiz questions
+[Quiz questions]
 Great!
 You've completed the quiz successfully!
 Keep going!
-(Show quiz) Tasks
+(Show quiz) {Tasks}
 0. Positive anything is better than negative nothing mandatory
 This program will assign a random signed number to the variable number each time it is executed.
 Complete the source code in order to print whether the number stored in the variable number is positive or negative.

 You can find the source code here
 The variable number will store a different value every time you will run this program